NA3/gitlabtkgiharborintegrations/README.md

 ![](./media/image6.png)

--   **Click "Add Cluster" button -- should get a confirmation of successful result on GitLab UI**:
+-   **Click "Add Cluster" button -- should get a confirmation of successful update on GitLab UI**:

 ![](./media/image7.png)

-NOTE: in case if a warning about blocked requests to local networks is displayed (when GitLab VM and K8s cluster API are on the same network), we may need to explicitly allow requests to local networks from Web Hooks and Services, following KB Article:
+NOTE: in case if a warning about blocked requests to local networks is displayed (when GitLab VM and K8s cluster API addresses are on the same network), we may need to explicitly allow requests to local networks from Web Hooks and Services from GitLab Admin UI, following KB Article:
 <https://gitlab.com/gitlab-org/gitlab-foss/-/issues/57948>

 ![](./media/image8.png)